zhenyuzhang98/zhenyuzhang98.github.io/_pages/about.md

 ---
 permalink: /
-title: "Zhenyu Zhang"
+title: "Zhenyu Zhang's personal website"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am Zhenyu Zhang from PKU.
+I am a PhD candidate from school of physics, Peking university (PKU).
+My research interests are black hole and cosmology, including but not limited to black hole image, primordial black hole, large-scale structure

-A data-driven personal website
+Educational Background
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.